Mikhail Belyayev: World War 1

-After the mobilisation of the Army, General Belyaev was promoted to General of the Infantry in early December, he was also appointed the Chief of Staff of the army in early August of that year.
+After the mobilisation of the Army, General Belyaev was promoted to General of the Infantry in early December.
+He was also appointed the Chief of the General Directorate of the General Staff in early August of that year, making him the highest-ranking officer in the Russian military.
 In late June 1915, he became an assistant to the Ministers of War, General Alexei Polivanov, he later became General Polivanov's chief of staff.
 But later in early August 1916, he was relieved from his post and became a member in the Military Council and a representative of the Russian command at the Romanian Main Apartment.
 And in early 1917, he replaced General Dmitry Shuvayev as Minister of War, becoming the last in the Russian Empire.

 February Revolution

 On February 23 (Julian calendar, the date in the Gregorian calendar was March 8) 1917, the February Revolution broke out.
-General Belyaev together with the district commander General Sergey Khabalov, declared that Petrograd to be in a stage of siege, he and General Khabalov attempted to suppress the Revolution, and he had asked to arrange the sending of correct units from the front.
-But at last, he and General Khabalov failed to suppress the revolution because of mutinies in the army and the soldier refused to take orders.
-There were even some revolutionary soldiers in the army, shooting loyal soldiers and police.
+General Belyaev and district commander General Sergey Khabalov declared Petrograd to be in a stage of siege.
+He and General Khabalov attempted to suppress the Revolution, and he attempted to arrange the sending of military units from the front.
+The efforts to suppress the revolution failed due to large-scale mutinies among the soldiers under his command, including refusals to act against the revolutionaries and defections to the revolutionary forces.

-After this failure, General Belyaev was arrested and was put in custodies in the Peter and Paul Fortress.
-He was soon released, but was rearrested in July, in the order by the Provisional Government.
-After his rearrest, he was questioned by the Extraordinary Investigative Commission of the Provisional Government, but they failed to accuse the general of abuse.
+After the revolutionaries captured Petrograd, General Belyaev was arrested and was put in custody in the Peter and Paul Fortress.
+He was soon released, but was rearrested in July, by order of the Provisional Government.
+After his rearrest, he was questioned by the Extraordinary Investigative Commission of the Provisional Government, but they failed to accuse the general of any crimes.
 He was released shortly after the October Revolution.
-After that he didn't participated in any public event, but in 1918, he was arrested by the Cheka and was subsequently shot.
+He did not participate in public events after his release, but in 1918, he was arrested by the Cheka and was subsequently shot.